vroger11/vroger11.github.io/_posts/2019-10-08-check-your-writing-nvim.markdown

 lang: en
 ---

-When I am writing LaTeX, Markdown or Python files I use Neovim.
-Neovim is a software which refactor the Vim code base to be more accessible and be more extensible (while being compatible with almost all Vim plugins).
+Neovim is a text editor designed to be able to use either a command-line interface or a graphical user interface.
+I use it to write nearly everything (mainly Python, markdown and LaTeX files).
+Many plugins are available to add handy features to Neovim (including the ones designed for Vim).
-Basically, it can be viewed as an enhanced Vim, see the [Neovim about page](https://neovim.io/charter/) for more details.
+Basically, it is an enhanced Vim, see the [Neovim about page](https://neovim.io/charter/) for more details.
 After writing, automatic checks are useful and help you to save some time.
 In this post I share my Neovim configuration and usage.

-# Spell Checking
+# Spell-Checking
-To do simple spell checking, you have to add in your `~/.config/nvim/init.vim` file the following lines:
+To do simple spell-checking, you have to add in your `~/.config/nvim/init.vim` file the following lines:

 ```
 " spell languages